Skip to main content

 Rejecting individual referrals

-To manually reject referrals, follow these steps:
+To manually reject referrals:

 1. Go to the referrer's profile page and scroll down to the Referrals section.